 In April 2023, staff began outreach to receive public comment on the proposed service and fare change.
 A public hearing has been scheduled for May 18, 2023 preceding the Board of Directors meeting.
 The public may also submit written comments via mail, email, and online through County Connection's website.
-As of April 27, 2023, a total of two (2) comments have been received.
+As of May 10, 2023, which was the deadline for written comments, a total of two (2) comments have been received.
 One (1) was in favor of the proposal, and the other was related to specific trip times, which staff will take into consideration when finalizing schedules.
-The deadline for written comments is May 10, 2023.
 All comments received will be included in the final Title VI report, which will be presented to the FTA.